Discriminative Multimodal Learning via Conditional Priors in Generative Models: Multimodal Learning

 \cite{du2019discriminative} proposed DMDGM, a supervised extension of VCCA that combines multi-modal learning and classification in a unified framework.
 The classification in DMDGM uses available views and not joint representations.
 DMDGM is, however, not the only model that addresses classification in a unified objective function. \cite{du2018semi} developed a semi-supervised deep generative model for missing modalities, the latent variable being shared across modalities.
 They also modeled the inference process as a Gaussian mixture model (GMM).
 Modeling the inference process as a GMM, however, harms the tightness of the lower bound, as the entropy of a GMM is intractable.

-The model presented by \cite{vedantam2017generative} focuses on cross-modality generation, product of experts (PoE) being used in the factorization of posterior inference distributions. \cite{wu2018multimodal} similarly introduced MVAE, which assumes that the posterior distribution is proportional to the product of individual conditional posteriors $p(\z|\x_1) \cdots p(\z|\x_n)$ normalized by the prior distribution $p(\z)$.
+The model presented by \cite{vedantam2017generative} focuses on cross-modality generation, using the product of experts (PoE) in the factorization of posterior inference distributions. \cite{wu2018multimodal} similarly introduced MVAE, which assumes that the posterior distribution is proportional to the product of individual conditional posteriors $p(\z|\x_1) \cdots p(\z|\x_n)$ normalized by the prior distribution $p(\z)$.
 The joint posterior distribution is therefore also a PoE. \cite{shi2019variational}, through applying a similar approach, used a mixture of experts (MoE) to develop MMVAE, the generative process of the model allowing conditioning modalities and generation modalities to be interchangeable.
-MoE and PoE provide an elegant way of cross-generation.
-The linear combination of marginal distributions, however, learn joint representations that might not be useful for downstream classification (see Section \ref{sec_vimodels}).
+MoE and PoE provide elegant ways of cross-generation.
+The linear combination of marginal distributions, however, learn joint representations that might not be useful for downstream classification (see Section \ref{sec_vimodels}). \cite{sutter2021generalized} show that the MVAE models the joint posterior distribution as a geometric mean, while MMVAE models it as an arithmetic mean.
+Further, they generalize these two approaches in a Mixture-of-Products-of-Experts (MoPoE) VAE, which approximates the joint posterior of all subsets of modalities. \review{It is noteworthy that MVAE, MMVAE, and MoPoE approximate the joint posterior distribution, conditioned on all modalities, as a function of unimodal posterior distributions.
+Such a modeling approach can deal with any combination of missing modalities simultaneously and, therefore, cross-modal generation can be done in any direction efficiently.
+However, none of these models are discriminative by nature and, as a consequence, can only deal with discriminative tasks in a two-steps fashion.
+CMMD is also able to model any combination of missing modalities, but one at a time.
+On the other hand, generative and discriminative models are trained end-to-end in the CMMD model.}